Sport Nutrition and Dietary Supplementation

 The graduate certificate in Sport Nutrition and Dietary Supplementation is particularly useful for registered dietitians/nutritionists, strength and conditioning coaches, personal trainers and healthcare providers (e.g., nurses, pharmacists) who may receive questions from athletes and/or patients specific to the topics of sport nutrition and dietary supplementation.

-Consisting of 12 credit hours, students complete three required courses (each consisting of 3 credit hours), with a choice for the final three credit hours.
+Consisting of 12 credit hours, you complete three required courses (each consisting of 3 credit hours), with a choice for the final three credit hours.
 All courses are delivered online and can be completed in any sequence.

 NUTR 7000: Sport Nutrition